 Specialized treatment to help heal problem wounds

-Always at the forefront of innovative and effective medical treatments, Winthrop-University Hospital has added hyperbaric oxygen therapy (HBOT) as an extension to the wound healing therapies available to our patients.
+Always at the forefront of innovative and effective medical treatments, NYU Winthrop Hospital has added hyperbaric oxygen therapy (HBOT) as an extension to the wound healing therapies available to our patients.

 What is Hyperbaric Medicine?